 As a caring pet owner, you might be reluctant to bring plants into your home for fear they could harm your dog or cat.
-Several varieties are poisonous to animals, but there are just as many pet-friendly house plant options.
+Several plant varieties are poisonous to animals, but there are just as many pet-friendly house plant options.
 From spider plants to Christmas cacti and even the common moth orchid, there are many beautiful plants you and your pet can both appreciate.
 That's not to say that you should encourage consumption of these plants, as ingestion of any plant material can potentially lead to vomiting or diarrhea.
-However, you can enjoy peace-of-mind that your furry friend is safe with these pet-friendly plant varieties, even if they do decide to take a bite.
+However, you can enjoy peace-of-mind that your furry friend is safe with these pet-friendly plant varieties, even if they decide to take a bite.

 Pet-friendly House Plants